muggy8/improbable/have-and-havenot/dEUBB5Iq.md

 "What modifications do you need?"
 I asked begrudgingly.

-"First, it should. fit the curve of my feet.
+"First, it should fit the curve of my feet.
 Second, it needs to be flexible both in terms of being able to bend along the main arch as well as allowing my toes to spread out.
 Lastly, it should be able to wrap around my feet so it doesn't slip off."
 Phanna answered as if taunting me.

 "You basically want a glove for your feet?"